tihomirahristozova/model/README.md

-# Welcome to the ERP.net Domain Model
+# Welcome to the ERP.net Data Model Reference

 The documentation uses a custom, internal ERP.net version of DocFX to build: https://github.com/ErpNetDocs/docfx